 Cardiovascular Diseases: These include coronary heart disease, arrhythmia, and peripheral artery disease.

 Neurological Diseases: These include diseases such as Parkinson’s disease and epilepsy.
 The rising prevalence of neurological disorders is expected to account for the fastest growth of the segment.
 In the US, 1.8% of the population have been suffering from active epilepsy as of 2016.

 Others: Other applications of biopharmaceuticals include blood disorders and other rare disorders.

 Biopharmaceuticals Market Key Players

-The valuation of the global biopharmaceuticals market is estimated to reach USD 471,021.1 Mn by 2027.
+The valuation of the biopharmaceuticals market is estimated to reach USD 279.31 Bilion by 2030.

-The global biopharmaceuticals market is projected to grow at approximately 9.13% CAGR during the forecast period (2019-2027).
+The biopharmaceuticals market is projected to grow at approximately 9.10% CAGR during the forecast period (2022-2030).